HackYourFutureBelgium/home/students/sunday-class.md

 ### Check-In

-Before the coach starts on review, each student takes ~30 seconds to share their progress over the last week:
+Each student takes ~30 seconds to share their progress over the last week:

 * What went well?
 * What was challenging?
 * What will you try differently this week?

 Don't hesitate to speak up!
-This is a time for to discuss what you all studied over the last week.
+This is a time for you all to discuss what you studied the last week.

 ### Review